![]() | DanielMoreno IT Architect at Orbis Data |

 "I don't see this solution as enterprise-ready, for bigger companies like banks."

-Amazon Lightsail is ranked 12th in PaaS Clouds with 1 review while Oracle Cloud Platform is ranked 3rd in PaaS Clouds with 12 reviews.
-Amazon Lightsail is rated 8.0, while Oracle Cloud Platform is rated 7.2.
-The top reviewer of Amazon Lightsail writes "Good usability and customer service for a reasonable price".
-On the other hand, the top reviewer of Oracle Cloud Platform writes "Easily upgradable but it lacks customization abilities for users".
-Amazon Lightsail is most compared with Microsoft Azure, Heroku, Google App Engine, Pantheon and IBM Public Cloud, whereas Oracle Cloud Platform is most compared with Microsoft Azure, Amazon AWS, IBM Public Cloud, Google Compute Engine and Heroku.
+Amazon Lightsail is ranked 14th in PaaS Clouds with 4 reviews while Oracle Cloud Infrastructure (OCI) is ranked 3rd in PaaS Clouds with 91 reviews.
+Amazon Lightsail is rated 8.2, while Oracle Cloud Infrastructure (OCI) is rated 7.8.
+The top reviewer of Amazon Lightsail writes "Provides preconfigured templates for common setups and allows for easy configuration of firewall settings directly from the console".
+On the other hand, the top reviewer of Oracle Cloud Infrastructure (OCI) writes "Cost-effective and can be used to host OIC and APEX".
+Amazon Lightsail is most compared with Microsoft Azure, Google Cloud, Heroku, Google App Engine and Amazon AWS, whereas Oracle Cloud Infrastructure (OCI) is most compared with Microsoft Azure, Amazon AWS, Google Cloud and IBM Public Cloud.

 See our list of best PaaS Clouds vendors.